 Since 1846, Saint Xavier University has benefited from the continuous support of the Sisters of Mercy.
-The names of the Chicago Mercy pioneers, of Saint Xavier's Sister of Mercy Presidents, and of all the Sisters of Mercy, living and dead, who have served at SXU since its 1956 move to the current Chicago campus are inscribed in the Mercy Heritage Walk leading into McDonough Chapel.
+The names of the Chicago Mercy pioneers and the Sister of Mercy Presidents are inscribed in the Mercy Heritage Walk leading into McDonough Chapel.
 These names recall the respect, compassion, hospitality, service and excellence with which the Sisters of Mercy have endowed SXU.
 Today, together with their lay faculty and staff colleagues, who increasingly and most ably share the responsibility for grounding the teaching and learning mission at Saint Xavier University in its Catholic and Mercy heritage, the Sisters of Mercy continue their mission of serving "the poor, the sick and the uneducated" in the name of Jesus Christ.